EXPRESSCLUSTER/Hyper-V/LiveMigration/Addendum.md

 2. Guest VM connection window might display the following error:

-        The application encountered an error while attempting to change the state of 'TESTVM'.
+        The application encountered an error while attempting to change the state of '<guest vm>'.

         '<guest vm>' failed to start.

-        Not enough memory in the system to start the virtual machine TESTVM.
+        Not enough memory in the system to start the virtual machine <guest vm>.

         Could not initialize memory: Ran out of memory (0x80070000E).

         '<guest vm>' failed to start.
 (Virtual machine ID 20830CED-0629-4CC2-9AD9-21F6E87E3BE1)

-        Not enough memory in the system to start the virtual machine TESTVM with ram size 2048 megabytes.
+        Not enough memory in the system to start the virtual machine <guest vm> with ram size 2048 megabytes.
 (Virtual machine ID 20830CED-0629-4CC2-9AD9-21F6E87E3BE1)

         '<guest vm>' could not initialize memory: Ran out of memory (0x80070000E).
 (Virtual machine ID 20830CED-0629-4CC2-9AD9-21F6E87E3BE1)